iambonface/freecodecamp-tribute-page/README.md

     This is a static webpage and my first freeCodeCamp project for Front End Development!
     This website is a tribute [ 5th anniversary ] for the Late Hon Martin Shikuku.
-    He was a long serving politician and independence hero.
-He was the youngest member of the Kenyan delegation that flew to Lancaster House in London to negotiate for our independence.
+    He was a long serving politician and independence hero At 28 years, he accompanied the Kenyan delegation to Lancaster House to negotiate for our independence.

 ## Prerequisites
 	Bootstrap